isabelc/edd-software-specs/readme.txt

 * It adds a Specs table below your single download content (option to use it instead as a widget, and/or as a shortcode).
 The Specs table displays these fields:

   * Release date
   * Last updated date
- * Current version
+  * Current version (compatible with EDD Software Licensing plugin)
   * Software application type
   * File format
   * File size
   * Requirements
   * Price
   * Currency code

  You can leave a field blank to omit that row from the table.
+There are 2 exceptions to this.
+    * 1. The `Last updated date` field, since leaving that field blank will disable the entire table.
+    * 2. The `Version` field.
+This plugin is compatible with **EDD Software Licensing plugin** and with **EDD Changelog Plugin**.
+If EDD Software Licensing plugin is present, and you have enabled it for a download, that version will override this version in the Specs table on the downloads page.
+In that case, if you leave the Specs version field blank, the Specs table on the site will still show the version from EDD Software Licensing.
+So, EDD Software Specs plugin gives priority to the version entered in **EDD Software Licensing plugin**, then **EDD Changelog Plugin**, in that order.

-(Except the `Last updated date` field, since leaving that field blank will disable the entire table.)
-In addition, you can add code to add more rows to the table (see FAQs).
+ In addition to leaving fields blank, you can add code to add more rows to the table (see FAQs).

 * It replaces EDD's default microdata itemptype `Product` with `SoftwareApplication`.